 After a heavy rain you can learn a lot about moisture flow by looking at the rain patterns on cladding materials.
 The tremendous moisture load visible after a heavy rain underscores the need to flash these heavily loaded intersections carefully.
 Some of the biggest moisture loads are where walls and roofs intersect.

-Missing flashings.
 The window at right has neither sill flashing underneath the windowsill (to direct water that leaks through the window to the exterior) nor step flashing underneath the roofing shingles where it intersects the wall (to protect against splashback).
-On the dormer below, step flashing should be installed underneath the shingles on the roof and underneath a water-resistive barrier on the wall of any sloped roof that intersects a wall.
+On the dormer at left, step flashing should be installed underneath the shingles on the roof and underneath a water-resistive barrier on the wall of any sloped roof that intersects a wall.

 Along with roof details, poor site drainage can dump an enormous quantity of water into homes.
 Builders can best prevent problems by first siting and grading to keeping runoff away from the home, and then by installing good perimeter drainage to carry groundwater away.
 But the homeowner must remain conscious of these issues as well.